Big Pigeon in Southwest Iowa

 • entered service 1933 from Co.
 Bluffs; next of kin wife, Mrs. Rose Marie Knapp, 505 6th St., Navy Housing, Pearl Harbor, Territory of Hawaii; buried Union Twp.
 Cem., Defiance, Shelby Co.

-• Cruiser USS Minneapolis (CA-36); KIA 30 Nov 1942 in Ironbottom Sound off Guadalcanal, Solomon Is.; Minneapolis torpedoed by Japanese destroyer & heavily damaged.
+• heavy cruiser USS Minneapolis (CA-36); KIA 30 Nov 1942 in Ironbottom Sound off Guadalcanal, Solomon Is.; Minneapolis torpedoed by Japanese destroyer & heavily damaged; 37 died.

 † Knight, DeVere Hiram, SN 20-706-798, US Army, Mills Co.